Get ready for a whole load of kite string info, trivia and anecdotes!

 It's also worth noting that for fairly small kites, say around 30cm (1 foot) span or not much bigger, polyester sewing thread is perfectly practical.
 Preferably on a simple square winder, which you rotate around to reel in and let out line.
 This method avoids putting tangle-inducing twists in the thread!

-product on Amazon seems like good value.
+product on Amazon seems like good value, if you need some kite string.
 It would suit smallish kites

 up to 3 feet in span.
 For heavier line, simply do an Amazon search for 'line winder'.